Woollahra Digital Literary Award

 Join us at Woollahra Library at Double Bay on Friday 17 April for the official launch of entries for the Woollahra Digital Literary Award.
 Hosted by poet and library staff member Lorin Reid, this special evening features live poetry and music from past winners alongside our inaugural Writer in Residence.

-Hear from writers connected to the Award’s growing legacy, including David Stavanger, Luke Patterson and Oormilla Vijayakrishnan Prahlad, plus a special musical guest.
+Hear from writers connected to the Award’s growing legacy, including David Stavanger, Luke Patterson, Rani Ghazzaoui, Toby Fitch and Oormila Vijayakrishnan Prahlad, alongside live music from indie folk duo Alish Brown and Lee Benari.
 Whether you’re an aspiring entrant or a lover of contemporary poetry, this is a celebration of creativity in our local community.

 Book your place